auth0/docs/articles/public-key-cryptography/saml-auth0-as-sp-key-tasks.md

 + Updating certificates.

 ::: panel-info More information on Auth0 as a Service Provider This article describes only those tasks are related to keys and certificates.
-For detailed information on how to configure Auth0 as a Service Provider, please refer to the document [Auth0 as ServiceProvider](/saml-sp-generic) or watch [this](/saml-configuration#configuring-auth0-as-a-service-provider) video.
+For detailed information on how to configure Auth0 as a Service Provider, please refer to the document [Auth0 as Service Provider](/saml-sp-generic) or watch [this](/saml-configuration#configuring-auth0-as-a-service-provider) video.
 :::

 ### Download public key/certificate for IDP to validate the signature